Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   {town} npc - Admin command to set a town to have an npc mayor.

   - givebonus {town} {#} - Gives extra townblocks to a town.
+  - depositall {amount} - Deposits given amount to all town and nation banks.
+  - reload
+    - all - Reloads everything.
+    - database - Reloads the database.
+    - perms - Reload the townyperms.yml.
-  - reload - Reloads towny's config.yml.
+    - config - Reloads the config.yml.
+    - lang - Reloads the language file.
   - backup - Creates a backup.
   - checkperm {player} {node} - Quick test of whether a player has a permission node.
   - newday - Causes a new day to happen, this does not stop the next new day from happening when it was already scheduled.